herrkraatz/react-unit-testing/README.md

         - Testing a function without passing any argument
         - Testing a function by passing a wrong argument type
         - Passing the correct argument type to a function: Testing if the outcome is valid
+        - Testing if function returns a valid JSON structure
         - Testing UI Components: Component has the right hierarchy / classes attached

     TDD: TDD (Test-Driven Development / or Design) was developed out of Unit Testing: